 Paul Elhorst is Professor of Spatial Econometrics at the University of Groningen, the Netherlands, and author of the book “Spatial econometrics: from cross-sectional data to spatial panels” that appeared in 2014.
 Since September 2015 he is Editor-in-Chief of the RSA journal Spatial Economic Analysis.
 His research interests are spatial econometrics, both theoretical and empirical, software, regional labour market analysis, economic growth, research productivity, military spending, contagion, FDI, fiscal policy interaction and transport economics.
 He has written more than 100 papers in refereed journals, both in English and Dutch, and supervised 7 PhD theses.

-- Organisation: University of Cumbria, UK
+- Organisation: Staffordshire University, UK

 - Email: firstname.lastname@example.org

 Professor Martin Jones is Deputy Vice-Chancellor at Staffordshire University.
 He previously held the position of Director of the White Rose Social Science Doctoral Training Centre (WRDTC) and Professor of Urban and Regional Political Economy at the University of Sheffield and was Pro-Vice Chancellor at Aberystwyth University.
 Martin is the originator and co-editor of the journal Territory, Politics, Governance and plays an active role in learned societies through the Regional Studies Association.
 Martin is an interdisciplinary researcher, working in the broad area of society and space and specifically on the interface between economic and political geography.